cs1302uga/cs1302-ce03/README.md

    Now, for each of the octal modes listed in the table, indicate whether or not `user2` is able to perform the actions listed below if `user1` sets `exercise3` to that mode.
-After each row, reset the modes and recreate files, if needed.
+After each row, reset the modes and recreate files, if needed. **NOTE:** Unlike the previous, similar question, you are changing the mode for `exercise3` instead of `thoughts`.

       * (a) Read `notes.txt` using `cat`.
       * (b) Delete `notes.txt`.